tutek1/DTLabs/02_Player/lab02.md

 ```

 > aside positive
 > Notice, that we used `-z_axis` instead of `z_axis`.
-That is because in the **negative Z-axis** is considered as the **forward** direction in Godot Engine.
+That is because the **negative Z-axis** is considered as the **forward** direction in Godot Engine.

 ### Make the player faster
-We can see that the player moves quite slowly.
+Playing the game, we can see that the player moves quite slowly.
 To change this we can multiply the values that are set to the `velocity` variable.
 Multiply both of these values by `5` and try it in the game.
-I would say this speed seems fine, however what if wanted to change it later on?
+I would say this speed seems fine, however what we if wanted to change it later on?
 We would have to find all lines where we multiply the velocity by `5`, that is not ideal.

-Let's change the export variable `speed` to a float (since we no longer use it), set its default value to `5`, and replace the `* 5` with it.
+Let's change the **exported** variable `speed` to a float (since we no longer use it), set its default value to `5`, and replace the `* 5` with it.
 ```GDScript
 @export var speed : float = 5
 ...